blazium-engine/blazium-docs/README.md

 ## Theming

-The Godot documentation uses the default `sphinx_rtd_theme` with many [customizations](_static/) applied on top.
+The Blazium documentation uses the default `sphinx_rtd_theme` with many [customizations](_static/) applied on top.
 It will automatically switch between the light and dark theme depending on your browser/OS' theming preference.